louisboilard/autom8/README.md

 4. **Iteration**: Process repeats until all stories pass or max iterations reached

+5. **Review Loop**: When all stories pass, Claude reviews the implementation:
+   - Checks for issues, edge cases, and code quality
+   - If issues are found, enters correction mode to fix them
+   - Review/correct cycles up to 3 times before failing

-5. **Committing**: When all stories pass, Claude commits changes (only files it modified, excluding prd.json and .autom8/)
+6. **Committing**: When review passes, Claude commits changes (only files it modified, excluding prd.json and .autom8/)

 ## State Persistence